 Location: The small town of Crystal River is located about 1.5 hours west of Orlando and the same distance north of Tampa.
 Within Crystal River is the beautiful Three Sisters Springs.
 This spring is a bit more residential, but its tranquility is being protected.
-I’ll highlight both ways to see this spring; by land and by water.
+I’ll highlight both ways to see this natural spring near Orlando; by land and by water.

 Arrival: There are a few options when navigating to the Three Sisters Springs.
 If you are interested in seeing the spring from the boardwalk situated along the outer edge of the water then you’ll need to enter by way of the Three Sisters Springs Center.
 You can not park directly at the entrance so you’ll need to take the trolley from the center in town to the refuge.
 Check here for the most up to date information on the trolley and schedule.
 If you’d like to visit the spring by paddling, then you’ll need to either rent or launch your own kayak and paddle to the Three Sisters Springs.